 It can be extremely difficult to stop this behavior once it is established, and although there are cures, they can be expensive, such as covering all wood surfaces with rounded metal edges.
 Other methods for halting cribbing activity include subjecting your horse to expensive surgery or harsh mechanical cribbing collars or straps.
 In short, it is much easier to prevent the behavior than to correct it after it is set.
 "Cures" such as cribbing straps, shock collars, or surgery are considered unkind and do not address the underlying factors that cause the behavior.

 Regular exercise will also help reduce stress and provide sensory stimulation.
 Ride him in different environments, so his brain can be even more stimulated.
 Enroll your horse in a training session.
-Provide stimulation through toys, like Pony Pops or a Jolly Ball to play with and combat boredom.
+Provide stimulation through toys, like Jolly Ball to play with and combat boredom.
 Play the radio when your horse is stalled.
 Other owners rely on massage therapy to reduce their horse's stress.

 Deter cribbing through avoidance